Security cams capture violent tornado from inside Texas schools - NewsBreak

 Students returned to class on Tuesday, March 29, even though repairs to both campuses remain in progress in some sections of the schools.

-On Monday, Jacksboro ISD officials released surveillance footage from inside the schools that depicts the moment the tornado slammed into the buildings, giving an incredible new look at just how devastating the tornado was.Woman arrested after stabbing girlfriend with scissors, police say
+On Monday, Jacksboro ISD officials released surveillance footage from inside the schools that depicts the moment the tornado slammed into the buildings, giving an incredible new look at just how devastating the tornado was.TEMA: Ten tornadoes struck Tennessee

 Footage from four different cameras was sent to the KFDX/KJTL newsroom, each angle shedding new light on the impact the tornado had on the schools.